guglielmobartelloni/guglielmobartelloni/README.md

 </p>

 <p align="center">
 I'm a Software Engineer and Computer Science graduate at the University of Florence.
-Currently workig at Intesa SanPaolo.
+Currently working at Intesa SanPaolo.
 </p>

 <h3 align="center">Tech I've worked with</h3>